What Are The Limits on a Fiduciary Employee When There is no Employment Contract?

 However, the Supreme Court also ruled that fiduciary employees can directly compete with a former employer so long as there is no employment contract containing a non-competition clause.
 Since the employee did not have a contract, he was not in violation of any such clause.
 Furthermore, the court found that the five employees who followed were not recruited, but approached the employee on their own.
 As a result, the court ruled in favour of the employee.

 Employment contracts are valuable instruments for both employers and employees.
 They allow all parties in an employment relationship to understand their rights and responsibilities.
-At Lex Arbesman Legal we represent both employees and employers in all matters of employment law.
+At NULaw we represent both employees and employers in all matters of employment law.
 By working with both sides in employment law matters, we have gained valuable insight and understanding into the perspectives and needs for both employers and employees.
 Call us at 416-481-5604 or contact us online to start talking today